samyakbhuta/fonts-aakar-showcase/README.md

 Fun Hacks with API
 ------------------

+### Platform for message passing
 This simple API can be fun to use as platform to pass message.
 Send people simple message.
 E.g. [this](http://fonts-aakar-showcase.herokuapp.com/%E0%AA%B8%E0%AA%B0%E0%AA%B8!/160/) or [this](http://fonts-aakar-showcase.herokuapp.com/You%20are%20my%20hero!/100/white/grey).

 You just need to change the URL string accordingly.
 If you think that message string in URL might act as spoiler, you can use some URL shortner service !

+### Test the font rendering
+[Try](http://fonts-aakar-showcase.herokuapp.com/%E0%AA%93%E0%AA%AA%E0%AA%A8%20%E0%AA%B8%E0%AB%8B%E0%AA%B0%E0%AB%8D%E0%AA%B8/300/) or even [bigger size](http://fonts-aakar-showcase.herokuapp.com/%E0%AA%93%E0%AA%AA%E0%AA%A8%20%E0%AA%B8%E0%AB%8B%E0%AA%B0%E0%AB%8D%E0%AA%B8/600/) ( where you may have to scrolldown to see the text).
+With such size **font are exposed wide open**.
+Analyse the font glyphs closely.
+You will see where they are overlapping.
+Where are 'cracks'.
+Where the curve is not perfect or is not curve at all but polygon.
+You can always find such rendering issues and [report it](https://github.com/kartikm/fonts-aakar/issues).